paolinadoleva/Breakout/README.md

 Now that we have created classes for each of the Breakout objects, it is time to get the game working.

 ## Game States
-One of the most important aspect to creating a real-time project is to give it various __states__.
+One of the most important aspects to creating a real-time project is to design it with various __[states](https://en.wikipedia.org/wiki/State_(computer_science\))__ in mind.
+For our game, all a state means is that we have a past, a present, and a future that we need to be aware of.

+States all have a definitions (what they do), and a transition (how they change over time).
-These states make up the core of a program and make it a __state machine__.
+Thiese series of states make up a __state diagram__.
-Don't worry about the terminology, all a state machine does is model behaviors for a given state and map out the transition to other states.
+For any large project, your should define your state diagram by hand before implementing it in code (e.g. creating a whiteboard sketch, Microsoft Visio diagram, etc).

+For our project, the model will be provided to you, your job is to translate it into code.

 Let's create a simple model using Breakout.

+#### State Definitions:
 Classically, we have 3 primary states: a play state, a pause state, and a game over state.
-During the game state, the behavior of the program should allow it to take user input, process game changes, and display the changes back to the user.
+* During the game state, the behavior of the program should allow it to take user input, process game changes, and display the changes back to the user.
-During the game over state, the game should sit idle and wait for a user to restart the game (classically, this would be an arcade machine waiting for a user to insert enough coins to play).
+* During the game over state, the game should sit idle and wait for a user to restart the game (classically, this would be an arcade machine waiting for a user to insert enough coins to play).
+  In our case, this is just the game waiting for the user to press the space bar.
-During the pause state, the game should sit idle and wait for a user to un-pause the game.
+* During the pause state, the game should sit idle and wait for a user to un-pause the game.

+#### State Trasitions
 Now that we have defined our states, we need to define our state transitions.
-We should have our game start in the game over state, since it is how the game will have ended previously.
+* We should have our game start in the game over state, since it is how the game will have ended previously.
   The Game over state should be what the game loads into upon initialization.
-The game over state is very simple to model: it transitions to the play state when and only when the user gives the input.
+* The game over state is very simple to model: it transitions to the play state when and only when the user gives the input.
-If the game is terminated, the state will not change.
+  * If the game is terminated, the state will not change.
-The play state is a little bit more complex, since it involves multiple branching paths.
+* The play state is a little bit more complex, since it involves multiple branching paths.
-The play state will transition into the pause state when the user pauses the game, and the play state will transition to the game over state when the user runs out of live or the user terminates the game manually.
+  * The play state will transition into the pause state when the user pauses the game, and
+  * the play state will transition to the game over state when the user runs out of lives or the user terminates the game manually.
-Finally, the pause state is very similar to the game over state since it transitions to the play state when a user un-pauses the game.
+* Finally, the pause state is very similar to the game over state since it transitions to the play state when a user un-pauses the game.

 Before you start writing code, you should first write this out as a state diagram.
 Because your game may be different than the given game, your diagram may differ than what was described above.